 We work with artisans in 13 of Colombia’s 32 different zones and establish trusting relationships by visiting their place of work, meeting their teams, and understanding their processes.
 We prioritize preserving the value of their work, time, and wellbeing while acting as a platform for increased access to economic opportunity.

 We function as an online store and set our prices based on the cost of products established by artisan partners and the inclusion of international shipping and exportation.
 We buy goods from artisan cooperatives, indigenous communities, individual artists, and small businesses.
 Our inventory is generally held in the United States since that is our primary client base.
 We pay artisans upfront for inventory, regardless of when a sale is made on our end.
 Large Cuatro Tetas baskets and brand collaborations are the exceptions to this as they are made to order due to product volume or sold through a drop shipping system.
 Currently, our Magda Made team is comprised of just three people, Malachi, Shannon, and Lorena.
-Malachi and Shannon are both from the US, Malachi lives in Vermont and Shannon in Colombia.
-Lorena is Colombian and lives in Bogota.
+Malachi and Shannon are both from the US and Lorena is Colombian.

 Since our days of traveling through Asia, India, and Central America we have always day-dreamed about how to make travel and cultural exploration more than a hobby.
 Over the years our adventures have brought us immense happiness and significantly influenced who we are.